 - See the New Student Checklist for other things needed to start your life UMass.

-Continuous Enrollment/Program Fee, Class Number (77699): If you are not registering for any courses or credits for the Fall semester and you are not filing for your degree, you must enroll for the Continuous Enrollment course, also known as the Program Fee.
+Continuous Enrollment/Program Fee, Class Number (79079): If you are not registering for any courses or credits for the Spring semester and you are not filing for your degree, you must enroll for the Continuous Enrollment course, also known as the Program Fee.
 An incomplete course from a previous semester does not maintain your enrollment.
 First semester students are not eligible for Continuous Enrollment.
-You can find this Continuous Enrollment course in the Schedule of Classes under GRADSCH 999 or use class number (77699) for Fall 2014.
+You can find this Continuous Enrollment course in the Schedule of Classes under GRADSCH 999 or use class number (79079) for Fall 2016.
 The cost for Continuous Enrollment/Program Fee is $275.00 which will billed by the Bursar's Office.
-As of Fall 2012, the Graduate Student Senate Tax will be charged at a rate of 50% for Continuous Enrollment/Program Fee paying students.
+Students on Continuous Enrollment are also assessed half of the Graduate Student Senate Tax.

-If you expect to graduate at the end of the Spring 2014 semester, you must complete all degree requirements and submit your thesis/dissertation and a Degree Eligibility Form to the Graduate Student Service Center by April 9, 2014.
+If you expect to graduate at the end of the summer 2016, you must complete all degree requirements and submit your thesis/dissertation and a Degree Eligibility Form to the Graduate Student Service Center by August 31, 2016.
 You do not need to enroll for the Fall unless you are continuing in another degree program.

-If you encounter any problems with registering on SPIRE, you must contact the Graduate Student Service Center at (413) 545-0722 for registration problems or the Office of Information Technologies at (413) 545-9400 for technical problems as soon as possible.
-All registration problems must be resolved no later than September 15, 2014.
+If you encounter any problems with registering on SPIRE, you must contact the Graduate Student Service Center at (413) 545-0722 for registration problems or the office of Information Technology at (413) 545-9400 for technical problems as soon as possible.
+All registration problems must be resolved no later than September 19, 2016.

 Use SPIRE "Seach Classes/Catalog" to access course information.